jingmeihu/ProvBuild/README.md

 This repository provides the ProvBuild tool for the paper "Improving Data Scientist Efficiency with Provenance".

 ## Tool
-ProvBuild is built on top of noWorkflow.
+ProvBuild is built on top of noWorkflow (Version 1.11.2).
 Check out [noWorkflow's Github](https://github.com/gems-uff/noworkflow) for more information details.

 ### Prerequisites
 This version of ProvBuild only support **Python 2.7**.